munificent/craftinginterpreters/book/a-map-of-the-territory.md

 It turns out human languages are too messy for the rigid grammars those parsers could handle, but they were a perfect fit for the simpler artificial grammars of programming languages.
-When we flawed humans still fail to uphold the laws of the language's grammar, the parser is happy to tell us by reporting **syntax errors**.
+Alas, we flawed humans still manage to fail to use those simple grammars correctly, so the parser's job also includes telling us by reporting **syntax errors**.

 ### Static analysis

 The first two stages are pretty similar across all implementations.
 Now, the individual characteristics of each language start coming into play.
-At this point, we know the syntactic structure of the code -- operator precedence, when an identifier declares a new variable versus accessing an existing one, etc. -- but we don't know much more than that.
+At this point, we know the syntactic structure of the code -- things like operator precedence and expression nesting -- but we don't know much more than that.

 In an expression like `a + b`, we know we are adding `a` and `b`, but we don't know what those names refer to.
 Are they local variables?
 Global?
 Where are they